jbfriedrich/jason.re/content/status/2007-10-31-the-day-the-routers-die.md

   - internet
   - stuff
   - en
-language: en
 ---

-{{< youtube _y36fG2Oba0 >}}

 "The Day the Routers Died".
 The lyrics can be found [here](https://www.secret-wg.org/2012/04/10/the-day-the-routers-died/).

+{{< youtube _y36fG2Oba0 >}}